IshitaTakeshi/KSVD.jl/README.md

 # Usage

 Assume that each column of Y represents a feature vector (or an input signal from some system).
+D is a dictionary.
+Each column of D represents an atom.
 K-SVD derives D and X such that DX ≈ Y from only Y.

 ```julia